This article has links to products and services we love, which we may make commission from.

 Glasgow Green is where you will find the People’s Palace, which houses a really interesting exhibition on life in Glasgow throughout the ages.

-Look out for the washing line poles in the Green too; these were used by locals to dry their clothes!
+Look out for the washing line poles in the Green, too; locals used these to dry their clothes!

 The Palais on Duke Street (Denniston) is another hip lunch option.